Castle To Cathedral To Cashmere

 The surviving Panns Port illustrates the portcullis defences of the gate-houses.
 It was one of four gatehouses incorporated within the chanonry wall.

-What is clear, is that chanonry was a fortified structure allowing the bishops, canons and guests the opportunity to practise freely within it’s walled structure.
+It is clear that chanonry was a fortified structure allowing the bishops, canons and guests to practise freely within its walled structure.

-In 1489 the cathedral records show a chanonry still lacking many of its manses.
+In 1489 the cathedral records show a chanonry still needing more manses.
 The chapter ordered that 13 canons, including the precentor, should immediately “erect, construct, build, and duly repair” their manses.

-The Manse of the Precentor, and now historically recorded as the “Bishop’s House”, is now partially ruined and dated 1557.
+The Manse of the Precentor, now historically recorded as the “Bishop’s House”, is partially ruined and dated 1557.

 Remains of the Dean’s Manse and the Archdeacon’s Manse are now part of private buildings.

-The biblical garden is a themed garden, 3 acres in size and adjacent to the cathedral in King Street.
+The biblical garden is a themed garden, 3 acres in size and adjacent to the Cathedral on King Street.
 It is planned that every plant mentioned in the bible will be grown in this garden.
 There are plaques describing the plants and the relevant parts in the bible.
-The garden’s paved pathways form a Celtic cross with a sculpture, representing Jesus, the only figure depicted in white, meeting the Samaritan woman at the well at the center.
+The garden’s paved pathways form a Celtic cross with a sculpture representing Jesus, the only figure depicted in white, meeting the Samaritan woman at the well at the centre.

 The gardens are open from May to September.
-As well as offering the visitor an ever changing experience as the garden transitions through the summer, it also provides a practical training facility for the students of horticulture at Moray College.
+As well as offering the visitor an ever-changing experience as the garden transitions through the summer and provides a practical training facility for horticulture students at Moray College.

-The biblical garden is believed to be the largest biblical garden in Europe, possibly the world.
+The biblical garden is considered the most extensive in Europe, possibly the world.

 The Johnstons of Elgin woollen mill was founded on the picturesque banks of the River Lossie in 1797.